uwcsc/Unix-101/README.md

 ## Why people use the shell :woman_shrugging:
 The **shell** (also called **terminal**, or **command line**, I'll be using these interchangeably) is really powerful, a lot more powerful that programs with GUI's (Graphical User Interfaces).
 Lots of programs only really work for the command line, and almost every software professional :woman_technologist: knows their way around it.
+It's a critical skill to have :moneybag:.
+Also you can look like a leet hacker.

 ## Basics of shell interaction

 ### Opening the terminal
 Linux :penguin:: On Ubuntu, Ctrl+Alt+T will open a terminal.
+Or try Alt+F2 and type in `terminal` or `gnome-terminal`.
 Otherwise, this might depend on your Linux distribution.

-MacOS :apple:: Open up the application called Terminal.
+MacOS :apple:: Open up the application called Terminal (you can use Cmd+Space and type in Terminal).
 In the future, if you start to use the terminal more, you may want to install [iTerm2](https://www.iterm2.com/), as it's nicer and more powerful than the default.

 ### The terminal prompt
 When you open the terminal, you will see something like this (The screenshot was taken on Ubuntu 17.04):